siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 - {xam:3}  Radius mode.
 (Rotary axes only) In radius mode gcode values are interpreted as linear units; either inches or mm depending on the prevailing G20/G21 setting.
 The conversion of linear units to degrees is accomplished using the radius setting for that axis.
 See $aRA for details.

 ### xvm - Velocity Maximum
 (aka traverse rate or seek rate).
-Sets the maximum velocity the axis will move during a G0 move (traverse).
+Sets the maximum velocity the axis will move during a G0 traverse move.
 This is set in length units per minute for linear axes, degrees per minute for rotary axes.

 Note that the max velocity is *per-axis*.
 Diagonal / multi-axis traverses will actually occur at the fastest speed the combined set of axes and the geometry will allow, and may be faster than the individual axis max velocities.
 For example, max velocity for X and Y are set to 1000 mm/min.
 For a 45 degree traverse in X and Y the toolhead would travel at 1414.21 mm/min.

 <pre>
-{xvm:1200}   sets X maximum velocity (G0) to 1200 mm/min
+{xvm:1200}   set X maximum velocity (G0) to 1200 mm/min
-{zvm:30.0}   sets Z to 30 inches per minute - in G20 / inches mode
+{avm:36000}  set A to 100 revolutions per minute (360 * 100)
-{avm:36000}  sets A to 100 revolutions per minute (360 * 100)
+{zvm:30.0}   set Z to 30 inches per minute - in G20 / inches mode
 </pre>

 ### xfr - Feed Rate Maximum
 Sets the maximum velocity the axis will move during a feed in a G1, G2, or G3 move.
 This works similarly to maximum velocity, but instead of actually setting the speed, it only serves to establish a "do not exceed" for Gcode F words.
 Put another way, the maximum feed rate setting is NOT used to set the Gcode's F value; it is only a maximum that may be used to limit the F value provided in a gcode file.

 Axis feed rates should be equal to or less than the maximum velocity.
-See [TinyG Tuning](https://github.com/synthetos/TinyG/wiki/TinyG-Tuning) for more details.
+See [G2 Tuning](G2-Tuning) for more details.

 <pre>
-{xfr:1000}  sets X max feed rate to 1000 mm/min - assuming G21 is active (i.e. the machine is in MM mode)
+{xfr:1000}  set X max feed rate to 1000 mm/min
 </pre>

 ### xtn, xtm - Travel Minimum, Travel Maximum
 Defines the minimum and maximum extent of travel in that axis.
-This is used during homing.
-See [Homing](Homing-Operation) for more details on how this is used.
+This is used during homing and for soft limits.
+See [Homing](Homing-Operation) for homing details

 Both values can be positive or negative, but maximum must be greater than minimum or equal to minimum.
 If minimum and maximum are equal the axis is treated as an infinite axis (i.e. no limits).
 This is useful for rotary axes - for example:
 <pre>